Lee Boon Yang

-She is the Chairman of the Singapore Science Centre and Director of Cap Vista Pte Ltd and Gemalto NV and ams AG.
-Additionally, she sits on the Board of Advisors of the Singapore Institute of Directors.
-She is a member of the National University of Singapore's School of Computing.
+She is a Director of Oversea-Chinese Banking Corporation Limited.
+She serves as the Chairman of the Singapore Science Centre and Director of ams AG.
+Additionally, she sits on the Board of Advisors of the National University of Singapore's School of Computing.

-She was the Regional Vice-President and Managing Director of SAS South Asia Pacific, SAS Institute Inc. Prior to that, she was Senior Vice President, Applications, Oracle Corporation Asia Pacific, and Vice President and Managing Director for Hewlett-Packard Singapore.
+She is a veteran in the technology and telecommunication sectors.
+Her past executive career included being President, Asia Pacific, Vodafone Global Enterprise Singapore Pte Ltd; Regional Vice-President and Managing Director of SAS South Asia Pacific; Senior Vice President, Applications, Oracle Corporation Asia Pacific, and Vice President & Managing Director for Hewlett-Packard Singapore.

 Yen Yen has a degree in Computer Science from the National University of Singapore and an Executive MBA degree with Helsinki School of Economics Executive Education.

 Tracey was appointed a Director on 1 July 2020.

 She was, until recently, the Vice Chairman, Asia Pacific, Global Wealth Management UBS AG, a role she assumed since July 2016.
 In that role, she advised UBS' key clients and business owners, drawing on her deep understanding of international capital markets and her investment banking experience.
 Tracey was also responsible for the UBS' Women Initiative in Asia Pacific.